Kicks Count is a UK registered charity that aims to empower mums to be with knowledge and confidence throughout their pregnancy.

 How will Kicks Count help?

-Stillbirth is a massive umbrella and while there isn’t one solution to reducing the rates, a decrease in fetal movement is a key warning sign that a baby is struggling in the womb and early delivery could save nearly a third of stillborn babies.
+Stillbirth is a massive umbrella and while there isn’t one solution to reducing the rates, a decrease in fetal movement is a key warning sign that a baby could be struggling in the womb.
+The majority of mums that have suffered a stillbirth report retrospectively that they did notice a change in movement.
+The awareness created by Kicks Count will ensure that mums know how important their baby’s movements are.

-When the baby is being deprived of oxygen he or she will slow their movements to conserve the oxygen.
-Cord compression, a failing placenta, a high intake of smoke as well as other causes may all lead to reduced movements and could be potentially fatal.
+When the baby is being deprived of oxygen he or she will slow their movements to conserve oxygen.
+Cord compression, a failing placenta, or a high intake of smoke may also lead to reduced movements and could be potentially fatal.
+It is important that people know that there are also harmless reasons for a reduction in movement and baby’s are usually found to be OK, however, it’s vital that all potential reasons for the change in movement are ruled out.

 What do Kicks Count do?